Explore 10 sustainable foods to try in France, from local cheese to eco-friendly seafood and seasonal produce.

 - Saucisson Sec – A dried sausage often made from pork raised sustainably.

-- Jambon de Bayonne – A cured ham from the Basque region, made with pork raised without the use of antibiotics or growth hormones.
+- Jambon de Bayonne – A cured ham from the Basque region, made with pork raised without antibiotics or growth hormones.

 #8.
 Rye and Whole Grain Breads